A visit to Disney’s Hawaiian Oasis

 After checking in, we did what any respectable Aulani guest would do: we dropped our bags and hit the pools.
 One of the most impressive aspects of the resort is its many, many water areas.
 In addition to the beautiful seaside lagoon (more on that later), Aulani has infinity pools, hot tubs, two water slides, a lazy river, and the Rainbow Reef, a private man-made lagoon where guests can rent snorkels and swim with little Dories and Nemos.

 As this was our fourth visit, we consider ourselves at least semi-pro in the Aulani Pool Goin’ category.
-We’ve paid for a swim in Rainbow Reef (a great one time experience, but not necessary worth a repeat), done the water slides (SO fun, but the lines get pretty long), and tried out every pool.
+We’ve paid for a swim in Rainbow Reef (a great one time experience, but not necessarily worth a repeat), done the water slides (SO fun, but the lines can get pretty long in peak season), and tried out every pool.

 Our personal favorites have always been the adult-only hot tub that overlooks the beach, and the lazy river, which winds around the resort.